Methodological Aspects on Model Validation: Knowing the Error

 - Cross-Validation is the choice when choosing among different predictive models.

-- Coming soon a post in Data Science Heroes Blog explaining their differences
+- Probably there will be a post soon in Data Science Heroes Blog explaining their differences

 It depends on the data, but it's common to find examples cases